2011 BMW X5

 The X5 can tow a substantial 6,000 pounds, however, and the all-wheel-drive can be a great friend in a blizzard.
 Those sound like the credentials of an SUV.

-The X5 sport-utility vehicle is BMW through and through.
+The X5 is a BMW through and through.
 On the road, that means an emphasis on sporty driving dynamics, even if it comes at the expense of utility.
-Sitting still, it means the X5 looks like a taller, ganglier BMW sedan.
-The diesel-powered X5 xDrive35d looks the same as its gasoline-powered siblings from its twin-kidney grille to the clamshell hatch in back.
+Sitting still, it means the X5 looks like a BMW sedan, only taller, ganglier.

 BMW tried to increase the X5's utility when it redesigned it for 2007, stretching it seven inches to add rear legroom and cargo space.
-By wheelbase and overall length, the X5 now sits mid-pack among key competitors: Slightly larger than the Acura MDX, Land Rover LR2, Mercedes M-Class and Volvo XC90, and quite a bit smaller than the Audi Q7, and Lexus GX.
+By wheelbase and overall length, the X5 sits mid-pack among key competitors: Slightly larger than the Acura MDX, Land Rover LR4, Mercedes M-Class and Volvo XC90, but quite a bit smaller than the Audi Q7 and Lexus GX.

 The X5 cabin has typical BMW ambience: a combination of sporting, character, wood- or aluminum-trimmed luxury and lots of things to adjust.

 Nothing inside the X5 makes it feel like an SUV, beyond its relatively high seating position.
 Measured by overall fit and finish, the X5 compares favorably to luxury brands such as Infiniti and Mercedes.